co360/soda-hol/2-create-a-database-user-with-soda-privileges.md

 ## Summary

 This completes Module 2.
-You now know how to connect to your ATP instance from SQL Developer Web as the ADMIN user and create new application users/schemas.
+You now know how to connect to your ATP instance as the ADMIN user with SQL Developer Web and use that account to create new application users/schemas.
+Normally, you would need to create tables in the new schema using a tool like SQL Developer Web to store the todo data.
+However, with SODA this isn't required.
+In Module 4, you'll see how this can be done from the application instead and without any SQL code.
+But before that, you'll need to get the mid-tier app up and running.
 [Click here to navigate to Module 3](3-package-the-todo-app-to-run-locally.md).